 The Galapagos Islands are home to 56 native bird species.
-45 species are endemic Galapagos birds, which mean they are exclusive to the archipelago.
+45 species are endemic Galapagos birds, which means they are exclusive to the archipelago.
 Another 29 species of migrant birds pass through the islands.
 Land, shore, and sea birds can be found here in the Enchanted Islands.

 The most famous Galapagos birds are the blue-footed boobies, whose scientific name is Sula nebouxii.
 The root word of their name is “bobo,” the Spanish word for “fool.”
 They were given this name because of how clumsily they walk on land, but they are actually very elegant divers.
 Like many Galapagos animals, natural predators are lacking for this species, so they tend to be fearless in their interactions with humans.
-One of their most important breeding grounds is Seymour Island, but can be seen all over the archipelago.
+One of their most important breeding grounds is Seymour Island but it can be seen all over the archipelago.

 There are 14 species of Darwin’s finches, and they are part of the tanager family, belonging to the subfamily Geospizinae.
 Genetically they are not very similar to true finches!
 Each of the species of finches has its own set of island coverage.
 Finches are endemic to a single island, which means they are found exclusively in one place.
 Other species of finches are present on all of the islands.
 Each species’ physical characteristics have specifically adapted to the food available to them in their habitat.
 Geospiza magnirostris, the large ground finch, feeds on seed that it has to break, so it had developed a large, strong beak.
 Camarhynchus parvulus, the small tree finch, is perfectly prepared to hunt for insects with his small beak.
 G. difficilis, commonly known as the sharp-billed ground finch, is a vampire-like bird, it sustains itself by drinking the blood of other birds.